z1skgr/index.dictionary-memory.java/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-Τhe program performs the following operations
+Τhe program performs the following operations:
-* Construction of the data structure in the main Memory
+* Construction of the data structure in the main memory
-    * Structure of strings accompanied by numbers
+    * Structure of pairs of strings and number
 * Construction of archive structure
     * Sequence of pages(128 bytes) of pair string - integer
 * Search the data structure